Andre Chase: Chase University (2021–2024)

 On the September 21 episode of NXT, Chase debuted a new heel teacher persona and began hosting a segment on the show called Andre Chase University.
 He began feuding with Odyssey Jones after mocking him for losing in the Breakout Tournament and costing him a match against LA Knight.
-Over the next few months, Chase would recruit Bodhi Hayward and Thea Hail as his new students for Chase University and would slowly turn face.
+Over the next few months, Chase would recruit Bodhi Hayward and Thea Hail as his new students for Chase University (Chase U) and would slowly turn face.
 On the September 20, 2022 episode of NXT, Chase and Hayward picked up a victory over Carmelo Hayes and Trick Williams.
 This earned Chase a NXT North American Championship match qualifier against Von Wagner on the October 4 episode of NXT but he was defeated.

-In November, Hayward was released from his WWE contract, thus removing him from Chase University.
-On the November 1 episode of NXT, Duke Hudson would join Chase University accompanying Andre Chase and Thea Hail as Chase U's flag bearer and would save Chase from an attack by Charlie Dempsey.
+In November, Hayward was released from his WWE contract, thus removing him from Chase U. On the November 1 episode of NXT, Duke Hudson would join Chase U accompanying Andre Chase and Thea Hail as Chase U's flag bearer and would save Chase from an attack by Charlie Dempsey.
 Chase made his first main roster appearance during the December 19 episode of Raw, where he was seen as one of the wrestlers getting beaten down by The Bloodline backstage.
 On the January 31 episode of NXT, Chase and Hudson defeated The Dyad and Edris Enofe and Malik Blade to earn a spot in the Fatal 4 Way match for the NXT Tag Team Championship at NXT Vengeance Day.
 At the event, Chase U were unsuccessful in capturing the titles.
 On April 25, 2023 at Spring Breakin, Chase lost to Bron Breakker.
 Following this, Chase would remain off television due to a storyline injury until the June 27 episode of NXT, where he returned to help Hudson fight Drew Gulak and Charlie Dempsey after Thea Hail was defeated by Tiffany Stratton.

-On October 24 at Night 1 of NXT: Halloween Havoc, Chase and Hudson defeated The D'Angelo Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to become the new NXT Tag Team Champions, winning his first championship in WWE.
+On October 24 at Night 1 of NXT: Halloween Havoc, Chase and Hudson defeated The Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to become the new NXT Tag Team Champions, winning his first championship in WWE.
 At Night 2 during Hail's and Jacy Jayne's match against Chelsea Green and Piper Niven for the WWE Women's Tag Team Championship, Chase refused to allow Jayne to use the title belt against Green and costed Hail and Jayne the match.
 Chase and Hudson then lost the tag titles to D'Angelo and Stacks on the November 14, 2023 edition of NXT, ending their reign at 21 days.